Not surprisingly, they eat ANTS!

 An anteater can devour up to 30,000 ants in a day!

 Giant anteaters, as the name suggests, are the world’s biggest anteater species.
 In Central and South America they live in grasslands and rainforests.

 Once they find an ant hill or termite mound they rip it open using their claws and then vacuum up the ants through that long nose.
 Their tongues are covered in thousands of tiny hooks which help to scoop out the ants and termites.
 It is attached directly to the sternum which allows it to flick in and out up to 150 times per minute, making them very effective eaters!

 They are slow moving animals as a rule, but they can run short distances when they need to.
 When not eating, they spend much of their time asleep, covering themselves up with that furry tail which acts like a warming blanket.

-For many generations they were widespread but today their numbers vary drastically between countries.
-They're one of the most threatened mammals in Central America and in Brazil - in some areas of the country where they once roamed freely there are now none left.
+They’re one of the most threatened mammals in Central America and in Brazil – in some areas of the country where they once roamed freely there are now none left.